SkArchon/synth-lottery-app/README.md

 The Draw is setup so that once its ongoing no one, not even the admin can influence any of the main components (Draw end time and ticket price).
 This is done by having a separate variable for the admin to set, which will be used to refresh the actual variable when a draw is run.
-The admin can change the active winning percentages right now(but this too can be changed if needed)
+The admin can change the active winning percentages right now(but this too can be changed if needed).

+The current time duration for a draw is set to 8 mins, with the initial draw set to 5 minutes.
+This is so that it is easy to test.
+We can easily set this to 6 hours or 1 week by modifying Line 30 and/or line 57 in `Lottery.sol`.

 The project has been setup with most of the keys and secrets committed.
 These are throwaway items that were committed to make it easy for reviewers.